 However, in this article, we look at the possible options for supporting and easing the symptoms of carpal tunnel syndrome at home.

-The following lifestyle and home remedies may provide some relief for mild to moderate CTS symptoms, but little clinical evidence supports using them in place of conventional treatments.
+The following lifestyle and home remedies may provide some relief for mild to moderate CTS symptoms, but

 Always seek advice from a doctor.

 - avoiding repetitive hand and wrist movements, where possible

 - paying attention to the hands and wrists and stopping activities on feeling pain, discomfort, or numbness

 - taking frequent breaks if activities that involve repetitive hand movements are unavoidable